shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/custom-ami/custom-browser-protocols.md

 The operating system has to be informed how to handle protocols.
 By default, all of the current operating systems know that ‘http’ should be handled by the default web browser, and ‘mailto’ should be handled by the default mail client.
 Sometimes when applications are installed, they register with the OS and tell it to launch the applications for a specific protocol.

 As an example, if you install RV, the application registers `rvlink://` with the OS and tells it that RV will handle all `rvlink://` protocol requests to show an image or sequence in RV.
-So when a user clicks on a link that starts with `rvlink://` , as you can do in {{ akn_product_name }}, the operating system will know to launch RV with the link and the application will parse the link and know how to handle it.
+So when a user clicks on a link that starts with `rvlink://` , as you can do in {% include product %}, the operating system will know to launch RV with the link and the application will parse the link and know how to handle it.

 See the [RV User Manual for more information about how RV can act as a protocol handler](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_RV_rv_manuals_rv_user_manual_rv_user_manual_chapter_c_html#c-2-installing-the-protocol-handler) for URLs and the “rvlink” protocol.